Routines and Procedures

 Menus for this term can be found under parent handbook/lunches.
 If your child has specific dietary needs please make sure we know.
 Our cook is always willing to provide alternatives for children with recognised allergies and medical needs.

 We encourage the children to enjoy lunch as a social occasion with their friends.
 It would be helpful if you reinforce good table manners at home and ensure the children can use their cutlery correctly.
 The school day is a long time and so we do encourage the children to eat a reasonable amount of their lunch- if they regularly do not seem to be eating enough the classteacher will discuss this with you.

-Children are able to have a drink in the classroom but this must be in a named bottle and can only contain water.
-Children are encouraged to bring a healthy snack like a piece of fruit, carrot, cucumber or cheese for break time.
-Cheese strings, cheese dippers and fruit winders are not permitted.
+All children are able to have a drink in the classroom but this must be in a named bottle and can only contain water.
+Children in reception, year 1 and 2 are provided fruit at morning break.
+From year 3 children are encouraged to bring a healthy snack like a piece of fruit, carrot, cucumber or cheese for break time.
+Cheese strings, cheese dippers, cereal bars and fruit winders are not permitted.
 We prefer snacks that do not need wrappers or packaging as it saves litter.

 If you need to leave a message for a member of staff, for example concerning collection arrangements or appointments, please go to the school office in the morning or speak to the teacher in the playground after school.
 If you require a longer discussion please make arrangements with the classteacher for a mutually convenient time.